Putting all the X in one basket: Updated X-ray constraints on sub-GeV Dark Matter: Datasets and analysis

-\item { {\sc Xmm-Newton}} whole-sky observations.
+\item { {\sc Xmm-Newton}} observations.
 The data are used in \cite{Dessert:2018qih,Foster:2021ngm} to search for decaying sterile neutrino DM.
 In particular, the data are provided in a very convenient form, which we use extensively\footnote{See on \url{https://github.com/bsafdi/XMM_BSO_DATA}.}.
-They correspond to the observation of the whole sky with the two cameras (called MOS and PN) onboard the {\sc Xmm-Newton} satellite, over an extensive period of about 18 years, from the launch of the telescope (in late 1999) to September 2018.
+They correspond to observations with the two cameras (called MOS and PN) onboard the {\sc Xmm-Newton} satellite, over an extensive period of about 18 years, from the launch of the telescope (in late 1999) to September 2018.
 After the removal of point sources, the data are combined into 30 concentric rings of width 6 degrees as measured in angular distance from the GC.
+Importantly, note that the data provided by \cite{Dessert:2018qih,Foster:2021ngm} are normalized by the exposure-weighted average solid angle, which is orders of magnitude smaller than the geometrical one.
+This weight needs to be correctly included in order not to overestimate the flux.
 A slice of $|b|\le 2^\circ$ is removed, i.e.~the GP is masked.
 The energy range initially covers 2 eV to 20 keV, however we restrict it as prescribed in \cite{Foster:2021ngm} to avoid the dominant instrumental background.
 The final energy range is therefore 2.5 to 8 keV for MOS and 2.5 to 7 keV for PN.
 Response matrices for both instruments are also provided.

 \item { {\sc Suzaku}} high-latitude fields.
 The data are provided in \cite{Yoshino:2009kv}, which focuses on measuring the soft diffuse X-ray emission from several small fields located at large galactic longitudes ($65^\circ < \ell < 295^\circ$) and observed for a period of a few days each between 2006 and 2008, using the backside illuminated CCD (BI CCD) of the {\sc Xis} spectrometer on board of the {\sc Suzaku} satellite.
 We use the data\footnote{The data are shown in figs.~2 and 5 of \cite{Yoshino:2009kv} and we obtained in digital form from M.~Kazuhisa, private communication.
 The NEP field combines the data from NEP1 and NEP2.
 We could not obtain the data for the LH-2 field, which we therefore neglect.} from the 11 fields denoted as: GB, HL-B, LH-1, Off-FIL, On-FIL, HL-A, M12off, LX-3, NEP, LL21 and LL10.
 We refer to table 1 of \cite{Yoshino:2009kv} for the details of the regions (coordinates, exposures and the original references).
 We do not consider the R1 and R2 fields, which include bright point sources.
 From the data, the point sources and the X-ray emission induced by the solar wind proton flux have been carefully removed by the {\sc Suzaku} collaboration.
 The energy range is 0.4$-$5 keV for all fields, and the typical exposures vary between 16 and 60 ks.
 The effective area of the experiment in the range of interest roughly equals 100 to 300 cm$^2$.
 However, we use the detailed published determination (see below).